Kalmera74/MangaRead.Crawler/README.md

 }
 ```

-### appsettings.json
+## appsettings.json

 appsettings.json is used to configure the crawler operation.
-It is used to configure the concurrency, API and API Clients, and the Site Data Settings json
+It is used to configure the concurrency, API and API Clients,proxy, logging and the Site Data Settings json

 #### CrawlSettings